The fatal problem with poetry: poems

 “Grossman says actual poems are foredoomed by a ‘bitter logic’ that can’t be overcome by any level of virtuosity.
 The fatal problem with poetry: poems.“

 That’s it.
 Couldn’t say it any better.
-This helps explain why poets themselves celebrate poets who renounce writing and love to lambast bad poets.
+This helps explain why poets themselves celebrate poets who renounce writing and love to lambast bad poets. top

-To read abysmal poems is often hilarious, but there’s an element of idealism mixed into the hilarity: reading the worst poems is a way of feeling, albeit negatively, that echo of poetic possibility.
+To read abysmal poems is often entertaining, but there’s an element of idealism mixed into the hilarity: reading the worst poems is a way of feeling, albeit negatively, that echo of poetic possibility.
 You think to yourself, that could’ve been better this way, or with that word.
 Or, that doesn’t rhyme – he could’ve used this word.
 The possibilities are endless, and totally beside the point – the poem has been published or the song recorded.

 Oh, there are entire libraries full of really bad, really, really bad poems.
 The website Relaxorium lists many – their opinion of course, not mine.